 Walmart, with roughly 11,000 stores worldwide, selling more than $1M on average per store each week, deals with data at massive scale and criticality.

 From video transcription:

-We also want to reduce latency and so we leverage merge on read table significantly because that enables us to append data much faster.
+We also want to reduce latency and so we leverage merge on read tables, significantly because that enables us to append data much faster.
 We also love native support for deletion.
-It's something we had custom frameworks built for things like ccpa and gdpr where somebody would uh put in a service desk ticket and we'd have to build an automation flow to remove records from hdfs this comes out of the box for us.
+It's something we had custom frameworks built for things like CCPA and GDPR, where somebody would put in a service desk ticket and we'd have to build an automation flow to remove records from HDFS; now this comes out of the box for us.

-Row versioning is really critical obviously a lot of our pipelines have out of order data and we need the latest records to show up and so we provide version keys as part of our framework for all upserts into the hudi tables.
+Row versioning is really critical; obviously, a lot of our pipelines have out-of-order data and we need the latest records to show up, so we provide version keys as part of our framework for all upserts into the Hudi tables.

 “We are using Apache Hudi to incrementally ingest changelogs from Kafka to create data-lake tables.
 Apache Hudi is a unified Data Lake platform for performing both batch and stream processing over Data Lakes.
-Apache Hudi comes with a full-featured out-of-box Spark based ingestion system called Deltastreamer with first-class Kafka integration, and exactly-once writes.
-Unlike immutable data, our CDC data have a fairly significant proportion of updates and deletes.
-Hudi Deltastreamer takes advantage of its pluggable, record-level indexes to perform fast and efficient upserts on the Data Lake table.”
+Apache Hudi comes with a full-featured out-of-box Spark-based ingestion system called Deltastreamer with first-class Kafka integration and exactly-once writes.
+Unlike immutable data, our CDC data has a fairly significant proportion of updates and deletes.
+Hudi Deltastreamer takes advantage of its pluggable, record-level indexes to perform fast and efficient upserts on the data lake table."

 Zendesk uses Amazon Database Migration Service (AWS DMS) for change data capture (CDC) from over 1,800 Amazon Aurora MySQL databases in eight AWS Regions.
 It detects transaction changes and applies them to the data lake using Amazon EMR and Hudi.